Nealelab/UKBB_ldsc/README.md

 Within an instance of `ldsc_h2_parallel_batch.py`, it will estimate h2 for `num_proc` phenotypes at a time in parallel, and continue running until it's share of the `num_phens` phenotypes is finished.

-### Submission script (`ldsc_h2_parallel_batch_submit.sh`)
+### Submission script (`ldsc_h2*_parallel_batch_submit.sh`)

 **WARNING: THIS SCRIPT WILL CREATE NEW CLUSTERS BUT WILL NOT SHUT THEM DOWN**

-This is a simple bash script to loop job submission of `ldsc_h2_parallel_batch.py` for each batch of phenotypes, assuming parallelization to `$maxi` batches.
+This is a simple bash script to loop job submission of `ldsc_h2*_parallel_batch.py` for each batch of phenotypes, assuming parallelization to `$maxi` batches.
 A new cluster is spun up and a job submitted to each cluster using [cloudtools](https://github.com/Nealelab/cloudtools).
 If using this script, please monitor the jobs and **shut down each cluster when it completes**.

 ## Aggregating results (`agg_ldsc.sh`)

 Downloads the results for each ldsc batch, combines them into a single file, uploads that file back to the cloud, and creates a local Rdata object for use in R markdown (see next).
+Descriptive information is also incorporated from the appropriate phenosummary files.

 ## Exploring h2 results (`ukbb_h2.Rmd`)